siadat/netmatch/README.md

 ### /event

 This is the main endpoint.
-Actors (ie clients) send events using this endpoint.
+Clients send requests for synchronizing events using this endpoint.

 ### /stats

-This endpoint can be used to monitor the current pending/blocking requests waiting for a mate to sync.
+This endpoint is used to monitor the current pending/blocking requests waiting for mates to sync.

-## Options
+## Params

+### input
+This is a URL query parameter that specifies the format in which params are provided.

+- `&input=url` (default): look for params in the URL queries.
+- `&input=json`: look for a JSON object in the request body.
+- `&input=yaml`: look for a YAML object in the request body.

 ### event
 **Required** The event key.
 Identical events are synchronized.
 See labels and